-Another good example is Drew Wilson who livestreamed the building of his new product Plasso for a whole week.
-He didn't just stream his screen, he streamed himself sleeping, waking up and making coffee.
-It worked because it built attention around him and his product.
+Another good example is Dan from RoxCodes who livestreams the building of his products like Thumbnail Test.
+He doesn't just stream his screen, he streams himself sleeping, waking up and making coffee.
+It works because it builds attention around him and his product.